 The nearest USGS gage is at Holcomb Rock (USGS gage no. 0202550), about 11.2 miles upstream of the Scott's Mill Dam.
 The total drainage area at the Holcomb Rock gage is 3,259 square miles, representing about one third of the drainage of the James River Basin.
-The average daily flow for the period of record from October 1, 1927 to the present is 3,632 cfs.
+Drainage area at the Scott's Mill Dam site is approximately 3,300 square miles.
+The average daily flow for the period of record from July 9, 1927 to December 31, 2020 is 3,692 cfs.
 During this period, the highest instantaneous discharge recorded at Holcomb Rock was 207,000 cfs on November 5, 1985, and the lowest discharge was 223 cfs on July 28, 1930.
 The highest daily flows most frequently occur in March and, less frequently, in January, February and April.
 The lowest daily flows occur most frequently in September and, less frequently, in July, August, October and November (Table E-6-1).